ver8ung/athalianamsmc/README.md

 - run MSMC on .multihetsep.txt files
 - fixed time segmenting pattern for single chromosome runs
 - counts runs and appends a number to the output
-- use -I as a variable
+- use -I as a variable with increasing counts for 2 hap (ToDo: 4 hap 6 hap 8 hap configuration)

-ToDo:
--increasing counts for I